g0shawk/Personal-Dictoinary/README.md

 - This program has been developed using the JDK SE 8, the Eclipse Window Builder, and the SQLite database.

-- It uses [Java-Google-Speech-Recognizer](https://github.com/goxr3plus/Java-Google-Speech-Recognizer "Java-Google-Speech-Recognizer") for a speech recognizing,  conversion text to a speech, and for translation a foreign language.
+- It uses [java-google-speech-api](https://github.com/goxr3plus/java-google-speech-api) and auxiliary packages as a Maven Dependencies for a speech recognizing,  conversion text to a speech, and for translation a foreign language.
 These clases are avaible as a Maven Dependencies.

 - [Youtube Link](https://www.youtube.com/watch?v=JTAwhfiuNvg "Youtube Link") - you can see a short video and download this program.